Batters (13 players)

 ▶ Full Profile & Stats

 The club chairman who also happens to average 45.75 with the bat.
 Andrew Galliers runs the show off the pitch and delivers on it — 366 runs in just 10 innings, 3 fifties, and a handy 4 wickets with the ball too.
-At £9.2m the only risk is availability: he only played 11 games in 2025.
-Monitor his fixture commitments and captain him whenever he deigns to show up.
+At £9.2m he’ll swallow a quarter of your budget.
+Captain him when he plays — he averages 45.75 and takes wickets.
+The only risk is that he decides he has committee business that Saturday.

 | Batting | |